Archive photos

 color they saw in this Sweet Life piece.

-A note from Art Talk attendee: "I want to take a moment to thank you both for making the presentation at the
+A note from Art Talk attendee: "I want to take a moment to thank you both for making

-Carrollton library possible and for your gracious hospitality.
-Not only your arranging the video showing but also
+the presentation at the Carrollton library possible and for your gracious hospitality.
+Not only

-your help in having a large number of pictures available for discussion.
+available for discussion.
 These represent a lot of time and effort.
+The presentation was

-helped Chico to be relaxed and on track.
+available helped Chico to be relaxed and on track.

-It was wonderful, not only for you and Joe, but also for the Library
+It was wonderful, not only for you

-and the community that the first art event in the new building went so well and set a high example for future
+new building went so well and set a high example for future programs."

 posted by Karl Marxhausen